 NASA astronaut Nicole Aunapu Mann becomes the first Native American woman to travel to space

-NASA astronaut Nicole Aunapu Mann becomes the first Native American woman to travel to spaceget the free app

 NASA astronaut Nicole Aunapu Mann has become the first Native American woman to travel to space.